christianalfoni/formsy-react/README.md

   3. Install with `bower install formsy-react`

 ## <a name="changes">Changes</a>

+**0.7.0**
+  - Dynamic form elements.
+Add them at any point and they will be registered with the form
+  - **onChange()** handler is called whenever an form element has changed its value or a new form element is added to the form
+  - isNumeric validator now also handles actual numbers, not only strings
+  - Some more tests

 **0.6.0**
   - **onSubmit()** now has the same signature regardless of passing url attribute or not